espressif/esp-dev-kits/docs/en/esp32-p4-function-ev-board/user_guide.rst

 Power can be supplied through any of the following ports:

 - USB 2.0 Type-C Port
-- USB Power-in Port
+- USB Full-speed Port
-- USB-to-UART Port
+- USB Serial/JTAG Port

 If the USB cable used for debugging cannot provide enough current, you can connect the board to a power adapter via any available USB Type-C port.